ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/README.md

   tested under SEV-SNP.

-- **simple_app_under_app_service/** - This application is similar to the sample program, simple_app/, but runs under the application service.
-The example currently runs under a simulated-enclave and will eventually be ported to run under AMD Secure Nested Paging (AMD SEV-SNP).
+- **simple_app_under_app_service/** - This application is similar to the sample program, simple_app/, but runs under the Application Service.
+The example currently runs under a simulated-enclave and can be run on any Linux host.
+This will eventually be ported to run under AMD Secure Nested Paging (AMD SEV-SNP).

 - **att_systemd_service/** - This is an example of using Certifier APIs to implement attestation for system utilities, like the systemd service.
 The example runs